 New Rthro Avatar Bundles

-To celebrate the launch of these new scaling options, we’re excited to roll out more than 200 Rthro-native bundles over the next several weeks.
+To celebrate the launch of these new scaling options, we’re excited to roll out new Rthro-native bundles over the next several weeks.
 These bundles will be released in thematic waves, starting today with the Defenders of Roblox series.
 We will have a mix of free and priced bundles available in the Catalog.

 Be sure to visit our dedicated Rthro landing page on Roblox to see the latest bundles that have been added to the Catalog.
 We’ll also be featuring a number of games that use these avatars in all their native Rthro glory, so check back frequently for more updates!